NNLP-IL/Hebrew-Resources/README.rst

 Corpora Sources
 ---------------

+* `The MILA corpora collection <http://www.mila.cs.technion.ac.il/resources_corpora.html>`_ {`GPLv3`_} - The MILA center has 20 different corpora available for free for non-commercial use.
+All are available in plain text format, and most have tokenized, morphologically-analyzed, and morphologically-disambiguated versions available too.

 * `JPress <http://www.jpress.org.il>`_ {`Custom Terms of Use <http://web.nli.org.il/sites/JPress/English/about/Pages/tems-of-use.aspx>`_} - `The National Library <http://web.nli.org.il>`_ offers a collection of Jewish newspapers published in various countries, languages, and time periods, including digital versions and full-text search.
 The texts are published under a `custom Terms of Use document <http://web.nli.org.il/sites/JPress/English/about/Pages/tems-of-use.aspx>`_ that prohibits commercial use, and additionally requires checking the copyright status and receiving permission from the copyright-holder of the work for any use requiring such permission according to the Copyright Law.